lgalke/al-folio/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: Courses I taught as a teaching assistant at Kiel University
+description: Courses to which I contributed as a teaching assistant
 ---

 ### Winter term 2018/2019